BRC Audits &

-Our BRC Registered consultants and BRC qualified auditors can offer support, either ad-hoc within your existing QA team, or as project leaders.
+Our BRC GS registered consultants and BRC Global Standards qualified auditors can offer support, either ad-hoc within your existing QA team, or as project leaders.

-Our BRC Registered consultants and BRC qualified auditors can offer support, either ad-hoc within your existing QA team, or as project leaders, towards implementation or maintenance of a food safety and quality management system based on the GFSI benchmarked standards such as the BRC Global Standards, FSSC 22000, or IFS Global Food Safety Standards.
+Our BRC Registered consultants and BRC qualified auditors can offer support, either ad-hoc within your existing QA team, or as project leaders, towards implementation of a food safety and quality management system based on the GFSI benchmarked standards such as the BRC Global Standards, FSSC 22000, or IFS Global Food Safety Standards.
 If you are already certified to one of these standards then we can help you maintain and improve your compliance, through our service of internal auditing of your systems and procedures, against the precise requirements of these standards.
 We have helped all of our clients improve, or maintain the highest audit grades, by offering such an expert internal auditing service.

 About the GFSI Standards

-We can provide a specialist to help you implement and maintain the following Global Standards:-
+We can provide a specialist to help you implement the following Global Standards.

 (Please click on the relevant standard below for more information)